MathStuff/Matrices/README.md

 C.COL_LIMIT #Attribute to determine the amount of columns to print while representing the matrix, default is 12.

+C.EIGEN_ITERS #Attribute to determine how many iterations will be done in eigenvalue calculation with QR algorithm, default is 125.

 #Available arithmetic operators : "@", "+", "-", "*", "/", "//", "**", "%"

 #Available comparison operators : "<" ,"<=", ">", ">=", "==", "!=", "&", "|", "~"